 Religious Education enables pupils to investigate and reflect upon some of the most fundamental questions asked by human beings.
 We enable pupils to develop a sound knowledge of the major world religions.
 The pupils develop an understanding of what it means to have a faith and enhance their own spiritual knowledge and understanding.
 We help the pupils learn from religions as well as about religions.
 Our overarching aim is to encourage pupils to reflect on their own beliefs and values, whilst acknowledging and respecting that others may hold beliefs different to their own.

-- Year 3 Lent Term Curriculum Forecast
+- Year 3 Trinity Term Curriculum Forecast

-- Year 4 Lent Term Curriculum Forecast
+- Year 4 Trinity Term Curriculum Forecast

-- Year 5 Lent Term Curriculum Forecast
+- Year 5 Trinity Term Curriculum Forecast

-- Year 6 Lent Term Curriculum Forecast
+- Year 6 Trinity Term Curriculum Forecast